LED Walls & When to Spend the Extra Buck

 What are the parameters and settings that you want to be looking at before renting an LED Wall?

-Unfortunately, not all LED walls are the same, and variation in quality and types are so large and technical, that it really takes an effort to be able to differentiate and choose the right wall for your needs.
+Unfortunately, not all LED walls were created equal, and variation in quality and types are so large and technical, that it takes a lot of effort and expertise to differentiate and choose the right wall for your specific needs.

 Indoors Tiles Vs. Outdoors Tiles